emo-eth/immutable-splits/README.md

 ```

 - Deploys `ImmutableSplit`s to deterministic addresses
-- Tracks which `ImmutableSplit`s have already been deployed, and will revert if attempting to re-deploy an `ImmutableSplit` for a given set of recipients + bps
+- Tracks which `ImmutableSplit`s have already been deployed, and will revert if attempting to re-deploy an `ImmutableSplit` for a given set of recipients + shares
 - When creating a new `ImmutableSplit`, an array of `Recipient`s must be passed.
 The following validation is applied:
   - A `Recipient` may not have a `bps` value of `0` or `10_000`.
   - The `bps` values of all `Recipient`s must sum to `10_000`.